RE-FORMATION THESIS #15

-Thesis #15 of 95: Death results from sin but Paul indicates sin is itself a result of death arising from the corrupt intellectual vessel in which the human soul is planted
+Thesis #15 of 95: Death results from sin but Paul indicates sin is itself a result of "death" arising from the corrupted intellectual vessel in which the human soul temporarily resides

 Ps51:5 – Behold, I was shaped in iniquity; and in sin did my mother conceive me.